 a) No Retracts.
 If the model does not have retractable gear when the full size did, then deduct 4 points from the Overall Flight Realism score.

 b) No Flaps.
-If the model does not have or the pilot does not use flaps during the flight where applicable, deduct 2 points from the Overall Flight Realism score.
+If the model does not have, or the pilot does not demonstrate use of flaps before or during the flight where applicable, deduct 4 points from the Overall Flight Realism score.